Do I need a lawyer?

 You do not need a lawyer to file for allocation of parental responsibilities.
 However, it is highly recommended that you get a lawyer to make sure that your rights are protected.
 If you cannot afford a lawyer, you may be able to find sources of free or low-cost legal help on our CO Finding a Lawyer page.

-If you are unable to get a lawyer to help you and you plan to file for custody on your own, you may want to visit the CO Courts website, which provides links to paperwork you need to fill out and file with the court.
+If you are unable to get a lawyer to help you and you plan to file for custody on your own, you may want to visit the Colorado Judicial Branch website, which provides links to paperwork you need to fill out and file with the court.
 Even if you plan on representing yourself, you should try to have a lawyer review your papers before you file them.

 If you are going to be in court without a lawyer, our Preparing for Court – By Yourself section may be useful to you.